UnionOfRAD/site/README.md

 ## Synopsis

-This is the repository for the main lithium site.
-Its goal is to provide a fresh, modern and lean web entity that makes content around lithium easy to discover.
+This is the repository for the main li3 site.
+Its goal is to provide a fresh, modern and lean web entity that makes content around li3 easy to discover.

 It serves the naked DOMAIN.
 A MySQL database is needed to run the site.